johnsonsimonusf/NYSE_Sentiment_Big_Data_Analysis/README.md

 # NYSE_Sentiment_Big_Data_Analysis
+In Depth analysis of the project is made available here: https://www.youtube.com/watch?v=a4R9nZ5maLs

 Big Data Group Project

 •	A PySpark project on databricks to predict factors influencing New York Stock Exchange sentiment value based on financial markets data.